-In standard imaging mode, the new AQUARIUS detector provides a field of view of $38\rlap.{''}0\times38\rlap.{''}0$ with a pixel scale of $0\rlap.{''}045$ using the "small field" (SF) mode.
+The Small Field objective is the standard set-up in regular imaging.
+The AQUARIUS detector provides a field of view of $38\%.0\times38\%.0$ with a pixel scale of 0%.045.
 Because the detector is slightly larger than the area of sky imaged by the VISIR optics, a part of the detector has been masked and only the pixels between $x=20\dots880$ and $y=75\dots945$ receive light from the sky.
 The cosmetic quality of the AQUARIUS detector is proven to be excellent.
 The regions of masked pixels and stripes, which were characteristic for the old DRS detector, are not present anymore.
-In addition to the SF mode, now also the "intermediate field" (IF) with a field of view of $1\rlap/\times1\rlap/$ (pixel scale $0\rlap.{''}076$) can be used again if a corresponding waiver request is accepted.
+In addition to the SF mode, also the "intermediate field" (IF) with a field of view of $1'\times1'$